saran247/saran247/README.md

 - 📈 Continuously learning and expanding my knowledge of the latest web technologies

 ## Fun Fact
-When I'm not coding, you can find me playing cricket, exploring new music, or diving into a good book!
+When I'm not coding, you can find me playing cricket or exploring new music